“What is North Noir?” In short, it’s detective fiction set in Northeastern USA and Canada.

 The Noir element refers to a tradition of crime writing linked to film noir, to movies such as The Maltese Falcon, which was first a novel.
 Noir fiction doesn’t dwell on characters’ feelings.
 Similarly, the female protagonists in North Noir are not sentimental, although they are empathetic and intuitive.

 The crime/mystery genre turns on whodunit puzzles.
 Readers expect to be both challenged and entertained.
 With the North Noir novels, I deliver more than puzzles and blood and guts.
 I always embed – very deeply (no preaching) – an existential conundrum in my novels.
 The majority of murders hinge on money.
 In a word, greed.
-In my current work-in-progress (the second North Noir novel), the main murderee is killed because of his renunciation of money, his anti-greed.
-Readers get a baffling puzzle, and, if they’re looking, they’ll find a deeply buried ethical message.
+In the second North Noir novel (to be published by Stark House Press in 2022-2023), the main murderee is killed because of his renunciation of money, his anti-greed.
+Readers will get a baffling puzzle; they’ll also find a deeply buried ethical message.
 For me, all novels – even whodunits – should have an existential core.